MINNESOTA WATER STORAGE BILL

 Ways You Can Help

-Endorsement Letter - We are reaching out to organizations who already participate in the Minnesota River Congress to get support letters or resolutions (either with groups or individually).
-Groups initially targeted include but are not limited to the Minnesota Division of the Izaak Walton League of America, Lake Pepin Legacy Alliance, Clean Up the River Environment , Minnesota Environmental Partnership, Friends of the Minnesota Valley, Coalition for a Clean Minnesota River, Land Stewardship Partnership, Sustainable Farming Association, Ducks Unlimited, Pheasants Forever, as well as farm organizations and commodity-related groups.
-We have created a template endorsement letter that can be edited to fit whatever entity would be offering its endorsement.
-We will also seek endorsement letters from other area SWCDs, Watershed Districts, and all other water-related entities able to do so.
-Additionally, we will be creating a template resolution which can be plugged into current letters of endorsement.
+Endorsement Letter - We are reaching out to organizations who already participate in the Minnesota River Congress to get endorsement letters or resolutions from both groups and individuals.
+Groups which are initially being targeted include but are not limited to, main stem and tributary cities and counties, conservation organizations, sportsmen and women’s organizations, farm organizations as well as commodity-related groups.
+We have created a template endorsement letter that can be edited to fit whatever entity or individual who would be offering its endorsement.
+We have already received endorsement letters from area SWCDs, the Minnesota Assn. of Watershed Districts, and will be reaching out to all other water-related entities able to do so as we move forward.
+Additionally, we have created a template resolution which can accompany endorsement letters.

 Provide Funds - We need matching funds.
 We currently have matching support from several organizations and are reaching out to you for help in any way you can.
-If we can secure $1,000 from each identified potential supporter, we can obtain all the matching funds available to us.
-We know full well that many are not able to support us at that level.
-Please send us what you can.
+If we can secure $500 to $1000 from potential organizational supporters, we can obtain all the matching funds available to us.
+We know full well that many are not able to support us at that level, in that instance send us what you can, no dollar amount is too small.
+Individuals should consider any level of donation.
 Every dollar is critical, and we will carefully utilize your commitment no matter the size.

-Our fiscal agent for this initiative is the Coalition for a Clean Minnesota River (CCMR), a basin-wide 501c3 federal tax-exempt organization.
+Our fiscal agent for this initiative is the Coalition for a Clean Minnesota River, (CCMR), is a basin-wide 501c3 federal tax-exempt organization.
 Donations should be directed to CCMR at P.O.
 Box 488, New Ulm, MN 56073.
 Donations can also be made electronically at https://www.mnrivercongress.org/ or contact the Coordinator/Facilitator at firstname.lastname@example.org.

-We are extremely passionate about this issue and will not be discouraged in our efforts.
+We are passionate about this issue and will not be discouraged in our efforts.
 Hundreds of individuals representing over 60 entities have participated in The Minnesota River Congress sessions to date.
+The list of endorsements and resolutions are growing daily, together we will succeed.

 For More Information